bright/new-www/content/blog/setting-up-logback-programmatically-in-android.md

 }
 ```

-The example above has an additional feature of reporting ["non-fatal" exceptions](https://firebase.google.com/docs/crashlytics/customize-crash-reports?platform=android#log-excepts) to Crashlytics whenever there is throwable associated with a log event.
+The example above has an additional feature of reporting ["non-fatal" exceptions](https://firebase.google.com/docs/crashlytics/customize-crash-reports?platform=android#log-excepts) to Crashlytics whenever there is a throwable associated with a log event.
 You can delete the `logAllExceptions` flag and  `recordExceptionIfRequested` if you don't need it.

 Now, you can create the appender with the desired message pattern: